Animal House: Casting

 Initially, Reitman had wanted to direct but had made only one film, Cannibal Girls, for $5,000.
 The film's producers approached Richard Lester and Bob Rafelson before hiring John Landis, who got the director job based on his work on Kentucky Fried Movie.
 That film's script and continuity supervisor was the girlfriend of Sean Daniel, an assistant to Mount.
-Daniel saw Landis' movie and recommended him.
-Landis then met with Mount, Reitman and Simmons and got the job.
+Daniel saw Landis's movie and recommended him.
+Landis then met with Mount, Reitman, and Simmons and got the job.
 Landis remembered, "When I was given the script, it was the funniest thing I had ever read up to that time.
 But it was really offensive.
 There was a great deal of projectile vomiting and rape and all these things".
 Landis claims his big contribution to the film was that there "had to be good guys and bad guys.
 There can't just be bad guys, so there became a good fraternity and bad fraternity".
 There was also early friction between Landis and the writers because the director was a high-school dropout from Hollywood and they were all college graduates from the East Coast.
 Ramis recalled, "He sort of referred immediately to Animal House as 'my movie.'
 We'd been living with it for two years and we hated that".
 According to Landis, he drew inspiration from classic Hollywood comedies featuring the likes of Buster Keaton, Harold Lloyd, and the Marx Brothers.